developmentseed/osm-seed/db-backup-restore/README.md

-# Container to backup and restore the osm-seed DB
+# Backup and restore the osm-seed DB

 This container will take a backup to the database and it will compress  according to the current date and finally, it will upload the file to S3